vnijs/radiant/README.md

 ### Todo:

-- Use dplyr to explore and summarize data
+- Use dplyr and tidyr to explore and summarize data
 - Code documentation
 - Automated testing using Rselenium
 - etc. etc.